UsuaOSilver/Fst-Nft/README.md

 ### Fuzz test with Echidna
 Updated Aug 23rd, 2022.

-- Learn Docker to install and use trailofbits/eth-security-toolbox in container.
-Mount local file to Docker container.
+- Learn Docker to install echidna, use trailofbits/eth-security-toolbox in, and mount local folder to Docker container.

 ![image](https://user-images.githubusercontent.com/48362877/186281144-436830a4-9efb-4473-94ee-7b4b970666e8.png)